 Prakash Murali

 I am an associate professor in the Department of Computer Science, Cambridge University.
 My research interests include quantum architecture, resource estimation and compilation.
-I was previously a Senior Quantum Systems Architect as part of Microsoft's quantum computing program where I designed the Azure Quantum Resource Estimator to understand the resource needs of practical-scale quantum applications.
-I graduated with a Computer Science Ph.D. from Princeton University.
-My PhD research aimed at developing an efficient quantum computing stack to bridge the resources gap between quantum algorithms and hardware that is buildable in the near future.
-My work has been adopted by several industry compilers, influenced architecture and industry benchmarking practices.
-My work has been recognized by the ACM SIGARCH/IEEE CS TCCA Outstanding Dissertation Award (2022), Communications of ACM Research Highlights (2022), an IBM PhD fellowship (2021) and an IEEE Micro Top Picks award (2019).
+I was previously a quantum architect in Microsoft where I designed the Azure Quantum Resource Estimator.
+I graduated with a Computer Science Ph.D. from Princeton University in 2021.
+My work has been adopted by several industry compilers, influenced quantum system architecture and industry benchmarking practices.
+I won the ACM SIGARCH/IEEE CS TCCA Outstanding Dissertation Award (2022), Communications of ACM Research Highlights (2022), an IBM PhD fellowship (2021) and an IEEE Micro Top Picks award (2019).

 Email